-You can test Functions in your local environment before deploying to your Compute Environment.
-Build and run the function with Salesforce CLI and invoke it locally.
+Test functions in your local environment before you deploy to a compute environment.
+Build and run your function with the Salesforce CLI and invoke it locally.

-The Function continues to run and waits for requests until you use Ctrl-C to stop.
-Leave the terminal window running and use a new terminal window for the next step.
+Starting myfunction.
+The function continues to run and waits for requests until you use Ctrl-C to stop.
+Leave the terminal window running and open a new terminal window for the next step.

 This screenshot shows a sample

 payload.json with the Invoke and Debug Invoke CodeLens:

 For details about using the VS Code debugger, see Debugging Functions.

 To stop the function, enter Ctrl-C in the terminal window where you ran